Rail rolling stock in New South Wales: V set

-OSCAR
+H set (OSCAR)

-H sets (OSCARs, an acronym for Outer-Suburban CARs), were launched on 24 April 2006.
+The H sets, or OSCAR (Outer-Suburban CAR) trains, were launched on 24 April 2006.
 The H sets were principally built to replace the G set Tangaras on outer-suburban services and the original order of V sets.
 They feature identical reversible seating to Hunter railcars, and one disabled toilet per four-car set, whilst the vestibules feature longitudinal seating and ceiling hand-grips.
 They run to Newcastle Interchange, Port Kembla and Kiama.
 These cars were built by UGL Rail.
 When the D sets are introduced, the H sets will also be displaced and moved onto the Sydney Trains suburban network.

-D Set (New Intercity Fleet)

-The NSW TrainLink D sets are a class of 610 new carriages built to replace NSW TrainLink's Intercity electric multiple unit fleet, replacing the entire V set fleet and allowing the H sets to be reallocated to Sydney suburban services.
-The trains will operate on services from Sydney to Newcastle, Lithgow and Kiama.
-The first trains were delivered in December 2019, and were due to enter service in 2022, though they are likely to enter service in early 2023.